jlongster/electron-with-server-example/README.md

 In production mode, it creates a normal node process in the background.

 Now you can use the fancy console, debugger, and stellar performance tools on your backend easily.
+You can even restart the server by simply reloading the window - and the renderer process doesn't even have to restart.

-See [this post]() for more examples of the cool stuff you can do with this.
+See [this post](https://jlongster.com/secret-of-good-electron-apps) for more examples of the cool stuff you can do with this.